steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    N=$1  # Number of runs
    GENERATION_SIZE=$2  #  Generation size

-   #  For-loop with range for bash
+   #  For-loop with range for bash to run the experiment many times
-   #  Basically run the experiment several times and collect the total transmissions
-   #  to get the average
+   #  and collect the total transmissions to get the average

    for (( c=1; c<=${N}; c++ ))
    do
+       COMB=`./build/linux/wifi_broadcast/wifi_broadcast | \
-       COMB=`./build/linux/wifi_broadcast/wifi_broadcast | grep "Total transmissions:" | cut -f5 -d\ `
+             grep "Total transmissions:" | cut -f5 -d\ `
        SUM=$(( ${SUM} + ${COMB} ))
    done